Eat a kiwi, save a kiwi: A twist on Easter tradition

 - making sure your pets don’t hurt kiwi.

-You can find more information and ideas at the Kiwis for Kiwi website.
+You can find more information and ideas at the Save the Kiwis website.